SAP/cf-nodejs-logging-support/docs/advanced-usage/04-dynamic-logging-level-threshold.md

 ## Change logging level threshold within request handlers

-You can also change the logging level threshold for all requests of a specific request handler by calling:
+You can also change the logging level threshold for all requests of a specific request handler as follows:

 ```js
 req.setLoggingLevel("verbose");
 ```

+Alternatively you can also do this by setting a configuration file as explained in  [Default Req Level](/cf-nodejs-logging-support/configuration/defaultreqlevel).

 This feature is also available for [Child Loggers](/cf-nodejs-logging-support/advanced-usage/child-loggers#).